-- Before use, inspect the guide bar grooves for distortion, the guide bar rail for cracks, the nose sprocket teeth condition, chain tension and condition, drive sprocket condition and operation and operation of the chain brake. - Never operate the chain saw alone in case of emergency.
-Have an assistant in visual/communicative range. - Ensure the site is assessed for risk potential and a safe working distance is marked to prevent bystanders entering. - In case of accident, ensure means of contact with emergency services are possible and adequate information is available to facilitate an urgent recovery. - Always carry a basic first aid kit containing large wound dressings. - Identify all services (e.g. gas, water, electric, phone etc.), particularly overhead before felling commences.
+- Before use inspect the guide bar grooves for distortion, the guide bar rail for cracks, the nose sprocket teeth condition, chain tension and condition, drive sprocket condition and operation and operation of the chain brake. - Never operate the chainsaw alone in case of emergency.
+Have an assistant in visual/communicative range. - Ensure the site is assessed for risk potential and a safe working distance is marked to prevent bystanders entering. - In case of accident, ensure means of contact with emergency services are possible and adequate information is available to facilitate an urgent recovery. - Always carry a basic first aid kit containing large wound dressings. - Identify all services (e.g. gas, water, electric, phone etc.), particularly overhead before felling commences. - Ensure a distance of at least twice the tree height is observed from all obstacles and dangers. - Keep bystanders a minimum of 10M away and all access points into the work area marked accordingly. - Tree felling must only be carried out by a single individual and only after the danger zones and escape routes have been identified and cleared. - Do not fell when wind conditions may influence/control the direction.